zywkloo/zywkloo.github.io/_posts/2020-11-20-ReactDevTips.md

 ## 1. NEVER use `===`/`==` to compare Js objects, especially for states/props of unknown types/stuctures:

-Unless the you are sure every state is immutable or primitive data type, don't do this.
+Unless you are sure every state is immutable or a primitive data type, don't do this.
 ### Big NO NO :
   ```
 shouldComponentUpdate(nextProps, nextState) {